Are Carousels Ruining Your Website’s User Experience?

 To achieve UX goals, the user shouldn’t need to put much effort into making a choice.
 We put a ton of emphasis on clean, clear design and function, so it only makes sense that a moving, ever-changing primary element is going to put a kink in that.

 Plus, the use of a carousel brings up some practical concerns for UX design.
 For example, carousels can slow pages down which can hurt SEO.
 They also don’t always transition well for the mobile consumer, which is enough for some web designers to not even give them a chance.
+Considering carousel UX design implications, it's essential to weigh the potential drawbacks against the benefits before incorporating them into a website or app design.

 Additionally, carousels can make some users feel like they don’t have control of the experience.
 They’re being forced to view content via auto-forwarding that they didn’t agree to, similar to an auto-play video.
 This can also be an accessibility violation called time-based media.
 In other words, a carousel may move to another segment before the user is ready.
 This is especially problematic for users with cognitive and visual disabilities.
 One good UX measure to counter this issue is having the segment pause when hovering over it.
 This is an approach also used by Amazon.

 Also, there’s research that indicates the great majority of users don’t bother to flip to the segments of the carousels.
 According to ND.edu, on average less than 1% of visitors click on carousel features.
 This is also due to banner blindness, where our subconscious willfully ignores marketing bombardments, which carousels may potentially be perceived as.
 According to Jakob Nielsen, carousels are usually either ignored entirely or at least are perceived as annoying by users.
+Incorporating carousel UX design best practices can mitigate these issues and improve user engagement and interaction with the content presented in carousels.

 In other words, visitors will likely just glance at the first segment and scroll down to other page content.
 So, if your marketing campaign strategy relies on people seeing those segments, you might want to reconsider how this content is presented.
 For example, one other way to better expose the content on the carousel is to show multiple segments at a time when the user is on a bigger form factor like desktop or tablet.